The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Abstract

 \section{Abstract}

-Over the years ethical, social and environmental accounting (ESEA) has become a common practice among responsible organisations.
-ESEA entails assessing and reporting organisations" performance on environmental, social and governance topics.
-In this report, we present a textual grammar for specifying ESEA methods.
-With the grammar ESEA models can be created.
+Over the years environmental, social and governance accounting (ESGA) has become a common practice among responsible organisations.
+ESGA entails assessing and reporting organisations" performance on environmental, social and governance topics.
+In this report, we present a textual grammar for specifying ESGA methods.
+With the grammar ESGA models can be created.
 Such models can be interpreted by our open-source, model-driven tool, called openESEA.
 The report presents the metamodel of the grammar, the grammar itself, and explanations of each grammar primitive.